-As biased as we may be (we can admit it: we’re really biased), there are reasons well beyond the cool factor that make Austin a great place to go to school — and home to St. Edward’s.
+But there are reasons well beyond the cool factor that make Austin a great place to go to school — and home to St. Edward’s.
 Think internships at one of the city’s startup incubators.
 Professors who aren’t just teaching about the city’s arts scene but actually are the scene.
 Research opportunities at a 227-acre wilderness preserve just miles from campus.
 Service opportunities that connect students to the heart of the city.

-The list could go on well beyond these 44 highlights, but we hope you’ll check out just a few of the ways our students are taking advantage of all that the city has to offer.
+The list could go well beyond these 44 highlights, but we hope you’ll check out just a few of the ways our students are taking advantage of all that the city has to offer.

 14. Approximately 70 students participate in S.E.R.V.E.
 Austin each semester, which coordinates ongoing weekly commitments at locations like Central Texas Food Bank, Casa Marianella and Keep Austin Beautiful.

 15. Each year St. Edward’s hosts the annual Texas Teen Book Festival, organized by the Texas Book Festival, BookPeople and local librarians.
 The event has brought dozens of well-known authors to campus, including actor and writer Mindy Kaling and New York Times bestselling author Nic Stone.

 16. 40 students across majors pitched their innovative business ideas to local Austin entrepreneurs and investors during 3 Day Startup, a program that gives participants the hands-on experience of starting a company.